OpenCollarTeam/opencollarteam.github.io/docs/How-To-Update-Your-OpenCollar.md

 title: How To Update Your OpenCollar
 ---

 This page covers four ways to update a collar easily: | [From Scratch](#from-scratch-with-collarizer) | [3.X or Older](#from-3x-or-older) | [4-6.5](#from-v4x-to-6x) | [6.6 to 6.7](#from-v6x)
 The Updater listens on channel -7483213; and on -7483214 when updating older collars (3.X)

 # Current version
-We are currently at OpenCollar V7.1 as of 06 March 2018 !
+We are currently at OpenCollar V7.4 as of 8 April 2020 !

 ## Update to current version from V 7.0 and up; and from V 4.X through 6.5.2.